 These snakes generally appear small, even if some can be up to 4 feet long due to their very small girths.
 They can be your go-to reptiles for a compromise, that is, if you want a “large but small” snake.

 Some of these species have red, black, and yellow bands that mimic poisonous coral snakes.
 However, milk snakes are generally not dangerous.

 |Temperament:||Squirmy, docile, defensive but rarely bite|

 This species’ popularity has increased over the years due to their distinctive facial features and sizes that make them adorable.
 Western Hognose snakes have a stout body and upturned snouts (nose), giving them a pig-like appearance.

 Western Hognose snakes thrive on toads and amphibians as their natural diet when not in captivity.
 This diet makes it difficult to make a neonate Western Hognose interested in mice when in captivity.
 However, they can get used to it over time.
 They are agreeable snakes for first-time keepers.

 |Temperament:||Passive, can be flighty|

-These small boas are native to Northern Africa, and you can pick that they love burrowing in the sand from their name.
+These small boas are native to Northern Africa, and you can pick up that they love burrowing in the sand from their name.
 Kenyan Sand Boas remain small, and their cages require minimum decorations.

 6. Barbados Threadsnake